-Rebates: Nissan of Durango offers a $10,000 rebate at the time of sale, an additional $5,000 rebate if you assign your $5,ooo Colorado State Credit to Nissan, and when you file your 2018 you can receive up to 7,500 in Federal Tax Credits.
-That’s a total savings of up to $22,500!
+Nissan of Durango offers a $3,000 rebate at the time of sale, and an additional $5,000 rebate if you assign your $5,ooo Colorado State Tax Credit to Nissan.
+Additionally, you can claim up to $7,500 in Federal Tax Credits.

 Electric vehicle and infrastructure grant funding.
 The state has a grant program set up for EVs and electric vehicle charging stations, also known as EV supply equipment (EVSE).
 The Regional Air Quality Council (RAQC) provides the funding for the vehicles, and that funding is limited to the Seven County Denver Metro Area.
 The grants can cover the lower of 80% of the incremental cost of a qualified EV or $8,260.
 The EVSE funding is available throughout the state and is jointly provided by the Colorado Energy Office (CEO) and the RAQC.
 The EVSE grants can cover the lower of 80% of an electric vehicle charging unit or $6,260.
 These grants are available for Level 2 and Level 3 chargers.

 Detailed information for light duty passenger electric vehicles is shown above.
 However, Colorado’s innovative motor vehicle tax credits apply to larger electric vehicles as well as all qualifying natural gas vehicles, propane vehicles, and hydrogen vehicles.
 In addition, idle reduction devices, aerodynamic technologies, and clean fuel trailers qualify for innovative motor vehicle tax credits.